ExpHP/npyz/README.md

 rev = "bd608d41f"  # replace with the latest commit
 ```

 Information about the new features may be found by reviewing `cargo doc` and...
-I guess maybe closed issues on this repo.
+I guess maybe closed issues on this repo or [this PR for the dtype changes](https://github.com/potocpav/npy-rs/pull/15).
 You're somewhat on your own here, until I have time to revisit this proper.
 Sorry about that!

 ---